jacechua/kubernetes/README.md

 # Kubernetes
-Collected information from the Cloud Native Computing Foundation (CNCF) on Kubernetes administration and application development.
+Collected information from the Cloud Native Computing Foundation (CNCF) on Kubernetes administration and containerized application development.